 #4 – Celebrate Earth Day!

-April 22nd is Earth Day, and the 50th anniversary of the National Trails System and the National Wild & Scenic Rivers System!
-The National Park Service is inviting visitors from all backgrounds to #FindYourWay.
+April 22nd is Earth Day, and the 53th anniversary of the National Trails System and the National Wild & Scenic Rivers System!
 Explore America’s national scenic, recreational, and historic trails and wild and scenic rivers—and all rivers and trails in your neighborhood and beyond.

-This year, the Earth Day Network is fighting to end plastic pollution, which has become a major threat to marine life, human hormones, and landfills.
+This year, the Earth Day Network is fighting to protect our species.
 If you’d like to celebrate while making a difference, you can find ways to pitch in here.

 #5 – Fill Your Park Prescription

 Did you know that spending time in nature can have physical, social, and mental benefits?
-April 29th, the final day of National Park Week, is also National Park Rx Day.
+April 16th during National Park Week is also National Park Rx Day.

 The ParkRx Initiative is made up of agencies dedicated to utilizing nature and public parks to improve individual and community health, and there are several reasons to fill your “park prescription”.